brennovmh/brennovmh/README.md

 - 👋 Hi, I’m @brennovmh
 - 👀 I’m interested in Data Science and Bioinformatics
-- 🧠 I’m looking to collaborate on Bioinformatics and Data Science projetcs, including Genome Assembly and Health Data Analytics
+- 🧠 I’m looking to collaborate on Bioinformatics and Data Science projetcs, including Genome Assembly, Variant Identification and Health Data Analytics
 - 📫 How to reach me: @brennovmh at Twitter/Instagram and Brenno Martins on Linkedin

 <!---